izzymg/sockparty/README.md

 SockParty is a WebSocket room manager for Golang.
 Allows creation of rooms, which manage WebSocket connections and an API to communicate with them.

+It is currently in development, and may undergo breaking API changes.

 ##### `go get github.com/izzymg/sockparty`

 ## Built With